AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ##### **`other`** {#other-modifier}

-The rule applies to requests for which the type has not been determined or doesn't match the types listed above.
+The rule applies to requests for which the type has not been determined or does not match the types listed above.

 ##### **`object-subrequest` (deprecated)**

 > **Deprecation notice**
 >
 > `object-subrequest` modifier is deprecated and no longer supported.
 Rules with it are considered as invalid.
-The rule corresponds to requests by browser plugins (it's usually Flash).
+The rule corresponds to requests by browser plugins (it is usually Flash).

 #### Exception modifiers {#exception-modifiers}